Whatever People Say I Am, That's What I'm Not

 Indie, the fun side of Rock music

 Riffs are catchy and arrogant, frequently based on a few stopped chords and repetitions.
 Solos sometimes appear before the first verse, as a poignant whirlwind dragging the listener into the song.
 A few tracks make exceptions, like Riot Van and Mardy Bum.
-With their slow-paced melodies and bitter flavoured lyrics, they sound almost like ballads.
+With their slow-paced melodies and bitter-flavored lyrics, they sound almost like ballads.

 Besides, When the sun goes down tricks with a slow and gloomy mood before kicking off one of the most forceful songs of the album.
-Also, the theme of the song differs from the more lighthearted scenes of inconclusive youth.
+Also, the song’s theme differs from the more lighthearted scenes of inconclusive youth.
 The protagonist is probably the client of a prostitute turned down by the narrator.
 A direct critique of the squalor shown in the local neighborhood after sunset, the song also cites directly the similarly-themed song Roxanne by The Police.

-Overall Whatever People Say I Am, That’s What I’m Not feels fun and canny.
+Whatever People Say I Am, That’s What I’m Not feels fun and canny.
 The album pretends it doesn’t take itself too seriously.
-But with more attentive listening, the songs show a good mastery of playing technique and musical composition.
+But with more attentive listening, the songs show an excellent mastery of playing technique and musical composition.
 This album, in the long run, marked the ironic tone and playful general appeal taken by some bands of 2000’s indie rock, such as Cage the Elephant and The Wombats, that came to be seen as one of the main characteristics of this genre.